edward-reehorst/RadioML_2016/README.md

 `conda install numpy scipy gnuradio=3.8`

+## Create Dataset
+First, create an output folder

+`mkdir datasets`

+There are two constants in `generate_RML2016.10a.py`:
+* `apply_channel` - whether or not to model the dynamic transmission channel
+* `thermal_noise` - whether or not to model AWGN at the receiver Set these parameters to your preference.

+Then run:

+`python generate_RML2016.10a.py`

 ## Changes
 * We are using wavfile source instead of gr-mediatools.
 * We are using built in modulations instead of gr-mapper